 - Humic acid: A principal component of humic substances that has an inhibitory effect on PCR.
 It may be co-extracted from forensic samples collected from soil. - Hematin: Formed by the oxidation of heme, the main component of blood.
 It has been identified as a PCR inhibitor in DNA samples extracted from bloodstains. - Tannic acid: Typically present in leather.
-During extraction of casework evidence, tannic acid may be co-extracted with DNA. - Indigo carmine: The color of blue denim (e.g., jeans). - Collagen: The main protein compound of many tissues. - Calcium: Released during lysis of bones. - Ethanol: Potential carryover of the DNA extraction method.
+During extraction of casework evidence, tannic acid may be co-extracted with DNA. - Indigo carmine: The colour of blue denim (e.g., jeans). - Collagen: The main protein compound of many tissues. - Calcium: Released during lysis of bones. - Ethanol: Potential carryover of the DNA extraction method.

-Results are shown in Figures 11-17.
-Figure 18 shows an overview of Investigator ESSplex SE QS Kit inhibitor resistance.
+Results are shown in Figures 12-18.
+Figure 19 shows an overview of Investigator 24plex QS Kit inhibitor resistance.

-Figure 11.
+Figure 12.
 Electropherogram of 500 pg control DNA 9948 amplified in the presence of 500 μM hematin.

-Figure 12.
-Electropherogram of 500 pg control DNA 9948 amplified in the presence of 100 ng/μl humic acid.

 Figure 13.
+Electropherogram of 500 pg control DNA 9948 amplified in the presence of 100 ng/ μ l humic acid.

+Figure 14.
 Electropherogram of 500 pg Control DNA 9948 amplified in the presence of 6 mM indigo carmine.

-Figure 14.
+Figure 15.
 Electropherogram of 500 pg control DNA 9948 amplified in the presence of 150 ng/μl collagen.

-Figure 15.
+Figure 16.
 Electropherogram of 500 pg control DNA 9948 amplified in the presence of 2.5 mM calcium.

-Figure 16.
+Figure 17.
 Electropherogram of 500 pg Control DNA 9948 amplified in the presence of 2000 ng/μl tannic acid.

-Figure 17.
+Figure 18.
 Electropherogram of 500 pg control DNA 9948 amplified in the presence of 0.5% ethanol.

-Figure 18.
-Overview of Investigator ESSplex SE QS inhibitor resistance.
+Figure 19.
+Overview of Investigator 24plex QS inhibitor resistance.
 The assay was tested for its robustness towards inhibitors (humic acid, hematin, tannic acid, indigo carmine, calcium, collagen and ethanol).
-500 pg of control DNA 9948 was used as template and PCR was performed under standard conditions.
-50 RFU was used as a threshold for allele calling.
+As template, 500 pg of control DNA 9948 were used and PCR was performed under standard conditions.
+As a threshold for allele calling, 50 RFU was used.
 Green: Consistently full profile.
 Yellow: 75% of expected PCR products detected.
 Orange: 50% of expected PCR products detected.
 Red: Less than 50% of expected PCR products detected.
 Light Green: Consistently full profile with split peaks.

-Full profiles lacking any PCR artifacts, e.g., split peaks, were obtained over a wide range of inhibitor concentrations.
+Full profiles lacking any PCR artifacts, for example, split peaks, were obtained over a wide range of inhibitor concentrations.
 For most inhibitors (e.g., humic acid and hematin), the degree of peak height reduction is correlated to the size of the PCR product and dropouts are first observed for the markers having the largest amplicons.
 The Quality Sensor QS2 is in general more sensitive to inhibitors, and dropouts of QS2 are observed before the STR markers are affected (compare, for example, the indigo carmine analysis).

 Collagen shows a different mode of interference with PCR amplification by affecting the ability of the polymerase to adenylate the final PCR product.
-As a consequence, the presence of -A products leads to split peaks that are visible in electropherograms, while the overall amount of amplification product is not significantly reduced (Figure 19).
+As a consequence, the presence of -A products leads to split peaks that are visible in electropherograms, while the overall amount of amplification product is not significantly reduced (Figure 20).
 This effect is sequence dependent and therefore markers are affected differently.